-Everybody meets weekly with SP (30-60 min slots, typically on Thursday/Friday).
+Everybody meets weekly with SP (30-60 min slots, typically on Monday/Thursday).
 Please come with specific points, and so will SP.
 Email SP if meeting is not needed in any particular week, giving a reason

 Give a summary of where you are WRT those targets in the weekly 1:1 meeting.
 If you are consistently failing to achieve targets, you need to recalibrate your expectations (and perhaps revisit your work plan/schedule); come to SP!